TLara1/TLara1.github.io/_projects/1_project.md

 \begin{equation}
     P_2=p_\phi
 \end{equation}
 are also conserved.
 It is not hard to show this conservation via \eqref{const function}.
-It can also be shown that these variables are canonical (\eqref{cannonical 1}-\eqref{cannonical 3}).
+It can also be shown that these variables are canonical \eqref{cannonical 1}-\eqref{cannonical 3}.

 We use our previous results to expand $$P_1$$, $$P_2$$, and $$P_3$$ into orbital elements. $$P_1$$ is the total energy of the system:
 \begin{equation}